ggerganov/ggml/docs/gguf.md

     // Consider being *very* explicit about the byte order here. uint32_t magic;
     // The version of the format implemented.
-    // Must be `2` for version described in this spec.
+    // Must be `3` for version described in this spec, which introduces big-endian support.
     //
     // This version should only be increased for structural changes to the format.
     // Changes that do not affect the structure of the file should instead update the metadata